top of page

 Step 2: Complete the Access Request Form

-Step 3: Eligibility Decision
+Step 3: Eligibility decision

-Step 4: Planning Meeting
+Step 4: Planning meeting

-What Supports Can the NDIS Fund?
+What can the NDIS fund?

 • Personal care and daily living support

-• Transport to attend activities or appointments
+• Transport to access activities or appointments

 • Assistive technology and equipment

-• Home modifications
+• Home modifications for safe and accessible living

 • Social and community participation supports